ferrancipres/movie-next/README.md

 ### Key Features

 - **Movie Discovery:** Explore a vast collection of movies and add them to your watchlist.
-- **Watchlist Management:** Keep track of your desired movies and easily manage your watchlist.
-- **Providers Information:** Access information about where you can buy or rent movies based on your current location.

 ## Technology Stack